syncfusion-content/maui-docs/MAUI/TimePicker/customization.md

 # Customizations in .NET MAUI Time Picker (SfTimePicker)

-In the [.NET MAUI Time Picker] of the header, column header, footer and selection views can be customized.
+The [.NET MAUI Time Picker] header, column header, footer and selection views can be customized.

 ## Header customization

-You can customize the Time picker header by using the `HeaderView` property of `SfTimePicker`.
+You can customize the time picker header by using the `HeaderView` property of `SfTimePicker`.

 ### Set header text